ingramleedy/Cross-Border-Flying/README.md

 This respository maintains a directory of US Custom Border Patrol Ports of Entry for the Southern area of the US viewable as waypoints and also provides the repective datasheets.
 This allows you to research and plan your destination around US CBP southen entries.

 [US CBP Souther Border](https://ingramleedy.github.io/Cross-Border-Flying/contentpacks/US%20CBP%20Southern%20Border.zip) download

+## Version History and Future Ideas

+* Version 2023.11.07
+  * Inital version of Souther Border Port for Entry for US Customs and Border Patrol Airports

 # Legal Disclaimer